 - a4 indicates a package produced by a CI server

-- b4 indicates a package that's been "promoted" and ready for testing
+- b4 indicates a package that’s been “promoted” and is ready for testing

 - rc4 indicates a tested package that’s nearly ready for release

-Similar to SemVer, you should use alphabetically sortable prerelease segments that align to your CI/CD stages.
+Similar to SemVer, you should use alphabetically sortable prerelease segments that align with your CI/CD stages.
 For example, consider a package named “kramerica_utils” with a version number of 5.3.1.

 Using the prerelease segment b4 indicates that “kramerica_utils” is ready to be tested.

 Meanwhile, rc4 indicates that “kramerica_utils” is almost ready to be released.

 Stick with three-part versions with Pre-release Segments.
 This is as close to SemVer as you can get.
 Avoid using other Python versioning features like: